tigger1005/fault_simulator/README.md

-"--attack name"           [all], single, double, (bit_flip currently not supported) "--threads number"        0-n [1] (If set to 0 framework choose number) "--no_compilation bool"   [false] suppress compilation
+"--attack name"           [all], single, double, (bit_flip currently not supported) "--threads number"        0-n [1] (If set to 0 framework choose number) "--no_compilation bool"   [false] suppress compilation "--analysis"              Activate analysis mode.
+Attacks can be reviewed in a disassembly view with register values(beta version)
+"--low-complexity"        Reduce attack path from time based to address based-slightly faster (beta version)
 ```